Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 Which datasets do people query repeatedly?
 Which tables power production jobs?
 Which fields appear in important dashboards?
 Which datasets are technically available but socially abandoned?

-Static metadata tells you what exists.
-Usage metadata tells you what the organization actually trusts.
+Static metadata tells you what exists, but usage metadata tells you what the organization actually trusts.

-This distinction matters.
-A table can have a perfect owner field, a nice description, and a clean schema, while still being the wrong source for most work.
-Another table can look ugly and still be the one every serious workflow depends on.
+This distinction matters becuase a table can have a perfect owner field, a nice description, and a clean schema, but still be the wrong source for most work.
+On the flip side, another table may look ugly and still be the one every serious workflow depends on.

 If the catalog ignores usage, it will often recommend the wrong kind of cleanliness.